rust-lang/rust/text/0000-pin_and_move.md

 ```

 A type implements `Move` if in its stack representation, it contains internal
-references to other positions within its strack representation.
+references to other positions within its stack representation.
 Nearly every
 type in Rust is `Move`.

 Positive impls of `Move` are added for types which contain pointers to generic